 Mine certainly did.
-I remember calling my mother who works in healthcare and screaming at her on the phone, “I need my Xanax!
+In one instance, I remember calling my mother who works in healthcare and screaming at her on the phone, “I need my Xanax!
 I need you to get me Xanax!”
 My parents were terrified.
 They thought I was insane.

-Xanax abuse can cause Xanax addiction.
+Xanax abuse can cause Xanax addiction which may require treatment.
 There is hope for Xanax addiction, and for me, it required a hospitalized detoxification program followed by a residential rehabilitation program with an aftercare plan for partial hospitalization and intensive outpatient treatment.
 Xanax abuse when combined with other drugs and alcohol can produce a deadly outcome.
 It is essential if you or someone you know is struggling with addiction that they seek professional help.

 The Dangers of Xanax Withdrawal